bumGenius Freetime Review

 In the picture above, you can see the result of our in-house absorbency test, showing an average amount of green.
 The inserts have a smooth wicking fabric on top and terrycloth-like microfiber underneath.
 We like that it is impossible to place the wrong fabric against baby's skin by accident, as they are sewn in right side up.
 This feature is just one more in the long list of conveniences added to help keep the process simple and fool-proof.

 The Freetime has various snap positions to help find a great fit.
-There are three snap positions for the rise, along with five snap positions for the waist.
+There are three snap positions for the rise, along with four snap positions for the waist.
 The double row of waist snaps helps to keep the diaper flush against the baby's belly and prevents leaks or waist gapping.
 Elastic wraps around the back edge of the diaper and the snap tabs are stretchy and flexible, adding to both the comfort and security of this diaper.
 While testing this product, we did not encounter any problems with leakage.

 As a one-size diaper, the bumGenius Freetime is made to fit infants from 8-35 lbs., maybe even longer if you have a thin baby.
 The leg holes did get a bit snug on our 20 lb baby tester, and we had to perform some experimentation to find the most comfortable fit for her.
 Because of this, we think it is unlikely that it will last beyond the 35 lb mark.